4G63 Engine

 Stepper 1B

 The +12V switched supply pins 2 and 5 can remain wired as factory for Nexus and Elite ECU models.
-However, ensure the output Drive Type setting is set to Low Side in the software if you are using stepper motor outputs, as shown below.
+However, ensure the output Drive Type setting is set to Low Side in the software, as shown below.

 Recommended Range: 120 steps